Forums » Software Development »

 /Tim

-RE: Linux startup with app running after boot - Added by Steven Hill almost 11 years ago
+RE: Linux startup with app running after boot - Added by Steven Hill about 11 years ago

 I have what might seem like a dumb question.
 I like the idea of starting the app as a service, and I have written and tested a service that loads the fpga_ctrl and DSPLink modules on startup.
 My application and the files it needs to run are in a user filesystem at /mnt/user_nand.
 How do I get the system to switch to that directory before starting the service?
 I have tried running the application as "/mnt/user_nand/myApp /mnt/user_nand/mydspExecutable" but that seems to hang the system up - I don't think it likes the path to the DSP executable.
 So I need to switch to that directory so I can run the service with "ExecStart=myApp myDSPExecutable"